Video game accessory: Software accessories

-Add-ons/peripherals
+Peripherals

-Add-ons, also known as peripherals, are devices generally sold separately from the console, but which connect to the main unit to add significant new functionality.
-This may include devices that upgrade the hardware of a console to allow it to play more resource-intensive games, devices that allow consoles to play games on a different media format, or devices which fully change the function of a console from a game-playing device to something else.
-A hardware add-on differs from an accessory in that an accessory either adds functionality that is beneficial but nonessential for gameplay (like a Game Link Cable or Rumble Pak), or in some cases may only add aesthetic value (like a case mod or faceplate).
-Generally, a game designed for use with an accessory can still be played on a console without the compatible accessory, whereas a game designed for use with a peripheral can not be played on a console without the appropriate peripheral.
+Peripherals, also known as add-ons, are devices generally sold separately from the console, but which connect to the main unit to add significant new functionality.
+This includes devices that upgrade the hardware of a console to allow it to play more resource-intensive games, devices that allow consoles to play games on a different media format, as well as devices which fully change the function of a console from a game-playing device to something else.
+A hardware peripheral differs from an accessory in that an accessory either adds functionality that is beneficial but nonessential for game play (like a Game Link Cable or Rumble Pak), or in some cases may only add aesthetic value (like a case mod or faceplate).
+Generally, a game designed for use with an accessory can still be played on a console without the compatible accessory, whereas a game designed for use with a peripheral cannot be played on a console without the appropriate peripheral.